qlova/ilang/Readme.md

 **decimal**
 Decimals are fixed-precision decimal numbers.

+**complex**
+Complex numbers consist of both a real and an imaginary part.

+**duplex**
+Duplex numbers can represent many different numbers at the same time.

 **letter**
 Letters correspond to a character in a piece of text, for example "a", "!" etc.